molinajes/react-refresh/README.md

 # Plenty Todo
-Two of the same todo application built with JavaScript and React.
+Two todo application on one page.
+Built with JavaScript and React.

 ![screen shot](public/images/screen-shot.jpg)